apparena/docs/docs/api/090-companies.rst

 GET /companies/:companyId/users/:userId & GET /customers/:companyId/users/:userId
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Receive information about a user of a company specified by :companyId and :userId

-..
-Note:: The GET /companies request is reserved to store owners

 |   *Available queries*
 |       fields